Yogita Bhayana

-Yogita Bhayana is a well-known anti-rape activist in India, who heads People Against Rape in India (PARI), an organization that seeks to support rape survivors and help them get justice for their assailants.
+Yogita Bhayana is a well-known anti-rape activist in India, who heads People Against Rape in India (PARI), an organization that seeks to support rape survivors and help them get justice.
 She has also founded and ran 200 homeless shelters in Delhi and landed support to rape survivors beginning anti-sexual violence efforts.
 She began a campaign "Nari Ke 2 Din" which seeks to create a special session of parliament on women’s issues.

 Education

 Bhayana got her Master's degree in Disaster Management.

 Early life

 She has been a leading member of interviewing Anganwadi workers across Delhi NCR, expert committee on gender and education National Commission for Women, Rogi Kalyan Samiti Government of Delhi, and the Sexual Harassment Board of Delhi.

 Witnessing a road accident and watching the apathy of the police and hospital staff first-hand led Bhayana to become a social activist.
 Bhayana has been closely working on Rape cases.
 Her protests were instrumental on the 2012 Delhi gang rape and murder case.